zhrispineda/Settings-iOS/README.md

 ![A GIF displaying the project‘s Settings app on different devices including a Dynamic Island iPhone, iPhone with Touch ID, and an 11-inch iPad.
 It is similar to the Settings layout of a Simulator instance.](Assets/SettingsSimulator.gif)

 ## Usage
-Open the project in Xcode and run with either a Simulator instance or a physical device running iOS with Developer Mode enabled as a destination.
+Open the project in Xcode and run with either a Simulator instance or a physical device running iOS or iPadOS with Developer Mode enabled as a destination.

-To switch between the simulator or physical-like view of Settings in Simulator or Preview, modify the `forcePhysical` variable on line 12 of `SettingsModel.swift` under Preferences/Models.
+To switch between the simulator or physical-like view of Settings in Simulator or Preview, modify the `forcePhysical` variable on line 12 of `SettingsModel.swift` under `Preferences/Models`.

-As this is a personal project for learning Swift and SwiftUI, feel free to download and modify the project for your own personal purposes.
+As this is a personal project for learning Swift and SwiftUI, feel free to download and modify the project for your own personal use.

 ## Disclaimers
 - All assets such as icons and images are not my own in any way.